thycotic/wpf-docs/getting-started/native.md

 ### Error Messages

-Error messages are recorded in the file named native-messaging, which is stored in the folder where you installed Native Messaging Host.
+Error messages are recorded in the file named native-messaging, which is stored in the same folder where you installed Native Messaging Host.
 The error messages in this file are especially useful when contacting Thycotic support services.

 * The following error message indicates that there are missing elements in the settings.json.